Homomorphisms between braid groups: Torsion to pseudo-Anosov

 \section{Torsion to pseudo-Anosov}

-The goal of this section is to prove the following proposition.
+The goal of this section is to prove Proposition~\ref{prop:torsiontopA} below.
 As above, we denote by $S_{0,n+1}$ a sphere with $n+1$ marked points and we identify the group $\bar \B_n$ with the subgroup of $\Mod(S_{0,n+1})$ fixing one distinguished marked point $p$.
 Also, we say that an element of $\bar \B_n$ is pseudo-Anosov if the corresponding element of $\Mod(S_{0,n+1})$ is.